getevo/restify/docs/developer.md

 ## Built-In Validators and Error Messages

-RESTify supports a wide range of built-in validators using [Validation Library](https://github.com/getevo/evo/blob/master/docs/validation.md).
+RESTify supports a wide range of built-in validators leveraging [Validation Library](https://github.com/getevo/evo/blob/master/docs/validation.md).
 Below is a table of possible validators and their corresponding error messages:

 # Validators and Error Messages